 One of my Dan Ingram stories happened 4 years before that fateful day, when I first met him in 1976.
 In the spring of 1972, I got hired in my first NY Radio job as an audio engineer at WHN radio, and after initial training, most days I worked the afternoon shift, which started at 4 PM.
 As I wasn’t that far out of college yet, a lot of days I would spend the morning and early afternoons out at WCWP, the CW Post radio station.
 A little before 2, I’d hop into the car and drive into Queens to take the subway to WHN at 400 Park Avenue.
 Well of course, even though I worked at WHN, my car radio was set to WABC and I’d get to listen to 30 or 40 minutes of Dan’s show before I got to the subway in Forest Hills.
 As always, Dan had some funny comment about the titles of the songs he played, often times a change of meaning from what the song writer had in mind.
 So I’d listen to Dan on the way to work, and then later that same day, I’d be on the air with Jack Spector at WHN.
 During the first 6 months or so I worked at WHN, we played a kind of middle of the road soft WNEW type format, and some of the new records we played were the exact same records that were being played on WABC.
 Many times Jack Spector would schedule a record that I’d just heard Dan talk up on my way into the city.
 Unconsciously, I’d hit Jack with the comment that Dan had made in his intro, and on many occasions what I’d just said would come out of Jack’s mouth as he introed the song!
 I realized that I was the unintentional vehicle through which Jack Spector was stealing from Dan Ingram, which caused me to stop listening to Dan on my way to work!
 Luckily, less than 6 months after I started at WHN, we flipped to a country format, so that issue no longer existed, and I was back to listening to Dan on my way to work!
 As far as I know, no one but me ever realized what was happening….

-On July 3rd, 1981 Dan Ingram celebrated his 20th Anniversary on WABC, and I, along with George Musgrave, were the two guys scheduled to engineer the show, and I even got a shout out when he was on the air with Cuzin Brucie!
+On July 3rd, 1981 Dan Ingram celebrated his 20th Anniversary on WABC, and I as one of the guys scheduled to engineer the show, and I even got a shout out when he was on the air with Cuzin Brucie!
 WABC News Man Rick James had done a lot of prep on things that had happened in the world during the 20 years, plus we had audio clips of highlights of his past 20 years at WABC, lots of phone guests scheduled, and a big selection of the music that Dan had played during the 20 years.
 We had a great time that afternoon, enhanced I’m sure because that July 3rd was a Friday, and a company holiday because July 4th fell on a Saturday that year, and WABC was empty!
 (Yes….remember back to the days that even big stars like Dan Ingram worked 6 day weeks and holidays?).
 The show was a wonderful look back at Dan’s career at WABC and how he got there, but it was also a great look back at the history of one of the world’s greatest radio stations, Musicradio 77 WABC!
 There was the British Invasion, the W A Beatle C period, the great DJs like Cuzin Brucie and Scott Muni, transit strikes, snow storms, black outs, old jingles and the music.
 We had a great afternoon, and really, a party on the air. and in 8A, as the only people on the floor, were the operations folks that day.
 Little did we know that by the next July, WABC Musicradio would be replaced by WABC Talkradio, and our time working with the likes of Dan Ingram would be over!
 20 years later, on July 3rd, 2001, on the 40th Anniversary of his debut on WABC, Dan was a guest on WABC’s John Gambling Show, which I was also the engineer for.
 I talked to Dan on the phone that day just before he went on the air, and it was fun to let him know about that little bit of trivia that I’d engineered both his 20th anniversary AND his 40th anniversary on WABC!

 Of course,what everybody remembers about Dan was the Ingram wit.
 Even if you didn’t get to listen to his whole show, catching the show open and the show close became the first instance of appointment radio for many in the New York Metropolitan area!
 He was a fast thinker and a funny thinker, and much of what came out of his mouth was not planned, and certainly not scripted.
 Take his closes for instance.
 During the 6 years I worked with him, often times I’d be on the board as his close approached.
 A lot of days he’d be looking for a topic to have fun with over this closing music, and I was lucky enough to have a suggestion that he liked, and was the beneficiary of several Ingram closes.
 Like in 1977, when I was still a VR and got a letter in mid December that I was to be laid off on Christmas Eve…that became an Ingram close.
 Or the day after Thanksgiving one year, when driving into the ABC Building, I hit a pot hole on the LIE and lost a wheel cover…that became an Ingram close.
 Or on September 29th, 1980, when I told him that a year ago we’d both been at my wedding….Susie and my first anniversary became an Ingram close that day!